 Additionally, the commencement and amendment information in the Law history tab displays ’Awaiting commencement’ or a future commencement date (if known).

-The Australian Capital Territory (Planning and Land Management) Act 1988 (Cwlth) provides that the relevant Commonwealth Minister may declare specified areas of land in the ACT to be National Land, as distinguished from Territory Land.
-Under the National Land Ordinance 1989, the relevant Commonwealth Minister is generally responsible for the management of National Land.
-A current version can be viewed at the Federal Register of Legislation.
+From 11 May 1989 to 1 April 2022, the Australian Capital Territory (Planning and Land Management) Act 1988 (Cwlth) provided that the relevant Commonwealth Minister may declare specified areas of land in the ACT to be National Land, as distinguished from Territory Land.
+Under the National Land Ordinance (repealed) the relevant Commonwealth Minister is generally responsible for the management of National Land.

-In order to facilitate that management the Ordinance adopts, modifies and applies to National Land certain provisions of the following laws as in force immediately before self-government on 11 May 1989:
+In order to facilitate that management the repealed Ordinance adopted, modified and applied to National Land certain provisions of the following laws as in force immediately before self-government on 11 May 1989:

 - City Area Leases Ordinance 1936

 - City Area Leases Regulations